-to compute summary statistics across all rows returned by your query.
-While getting a single number like the total number of orders or the average product price across the entire catalog is useful, often you need more granular summaries.
+Aggregate functions like COUNT(), SUM(), and AVG() compute summary statistics across all rows returned by a query.
+While calculating a single number, such as the total number of orders or the average product price across an entire catalog, is useful, you often need more granular summaries.
 For instance, instead of the overall average product price, you might want the average price for each product category.
 Or, instead of the total number of customers, you might want the number of customers in each city.

 SELECT